-The Advanced Technology Center, completed in 2018, is a facility where technological development personnel gather, exchange knowledge, and make large contributions to increasing the Group's ability to develop technology.
-Going forward, focusing on enhancing its presence as our R&D hub to work with various external organizations and companies, we aim to develop sustainably and to increase our corporate value.
+The Group's research and development base, the Advanced Technology Center, is a facility where technological development personnel gather, exchange knowledge, and make large contributions to increasing the Group's ability to develop technology.
+Going forward, focusing on enhancing its presence as a forum for promoting collaboration and joint research with various external organizations and companies, we aim to develop sustainably and to increase our corporate value.